-6. Recording

-(see flow chart on page 9)
+6. Recording (see flow chart on page 9)

-4.3 Recording on Arbor
+6.1 Recording on Arbor

 First Aid and accident recording for students and staff alike will be done on Arbor under Student/Staff Profile - (Add) Medical - Medical Event - add accident/injury, First Aid/ other.
-These will be reviewed by the Medical Support Assistant for the school on a regular basis and reported to the Designated Safeguarding Lead, Head of School and Head of Operations.
+These will be reviewed by the Head of School and Head of Operations.
 Incident statistics will be reported to the governing body on a termly basis.

-- An accident form will be completed by the first aider/relevant member of staff on the same day or as soon as possible after an incident resulting in an injury. - As much detail as possible should be supplied when reporting an accident, including: - Date and time of incident - o Location - What happened, how and what injuries were incurred - Actions taken in response to incident including first aid treatment, what happened immediately afterwards - \circ If any follow-up action is required - The Medical Support Assistant or other relevant staff will inform parents of any accident or injury sustained by a student, and any first aid treatment given, on the same day, or as soon as reasonably practicable. - First aid and accident records will be retained by the federation for a minimum of 3 years, in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979, and then securely disposed of
+- An accident form will be completed by the first aider/relevant member of staff on the same day or as soon as possible after an incident resulting in an injury. - As much detail as possible should be supplied when reporting an accident, including: - Date and time of incident - o Location - o What happened, how and what injuries were incurred - Actions taken in response to incident including first aid treatment, what happened immediately afterwards - o If any follow-up action is required - The office staff or other relevant staff will inform parents of any accident or injury sustained by a student, and any first aid treatment given, on the same day, or as soon as reasonably practicable. - First aid and accident records will be retained by the federation for a minimum of 3 years, in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979, and then securely disposed of.